Josverl/micropython-stubs/README.md

      - Use forward slashes `/` rather than backslashes, also on Windows.
      - for example for micropython 1.13 on an ESP32 select:
          1. "./src/lib",

          2. "all-stubs/cpython_patch",

     3. "all-stubs/mpy_1_13-nightly_frozen/esp32/GENERIC",

          4. "all-stubs/esp32_1_13_0-103",

  3.  **Configure VSCode to use the selected stub folders**
-      This instructs VSCode to consider your libs folder and the stubs for static code evaluation.
+     This instructs the VSCode Pylance to consider your libs folder and the stubs for static code evaluation.
      VSCode allows this configuration to be set on **_workspace_** or _user_ level.
 I prefer setting it per workspace as that allows different settings for different projects, but you could do either.

+     the configuration is [Pylance]([Pylance - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)) specific, and is simplifed compared to the now depricated 'Microsoft Mython Language Server'

      - use the [`.VSCode/settings.json` sample file](docs/samples/.VSCode/settings.json) located in the sample folder
      - you can open this file in VSCode itself, or use the settings menu
-     - place the folders in the 3 sections.
+     - add the folders to the `python.autoComplete.extraPaths` section.
-          - each section should contain the same folders.
      - it can be on a single line or split across lines.
           - make sure it is a valid json array

-          ```
+     ```json
+          "python.languageServer": "Pylance",
           "python.autoComplete.extraPaths": [
-               "./src/lib", "all-stubs/cpython_patch",
-               "all-stubs/mpy_1_13-nightly_frozen/esp32/GENERIC", "all-stubs/esp32_1_13_0-103",
-          ],
-          "python.autoComplete.typeshedPaths": [
+               "src/lib",
-               "./src/lib", "all-stubs/cpython_patch",
+               "all-stubs/cpython_patch",
-               "all-stubs/mpy_1_13-nightly_frozen/esp32/GENERIC", "all-stubs/esp32_1_13_0-103",
+               "all-stubs/mpy_1_13-nightly_frozen/esp32/GENERIC",
-          ],
-          "python.analysis.typeshedPaths": [
-               "./src/lib", "all-stubs/cpython_patch",
-               "all-stubs/mpy_1_13-nightly_frozen/esp32/GENERIC", "all-stubs/esp32_1_13_0-103",
+               "all-stubs/esp32_1_13_0-103",
           ]
           ```

- 3.  **Configure pylint to use the selected stub folders**
+ 5. **Configure pylint to use the selected stub folders**
     This instructs pylint to insert the list of paths into `sys.path` before performing linting, thus allowing it to find the stubs and use them to better validate your code.

     - use the [.pylintcr sample file](docs/sample/.pylintrc) located in the sample folder
     - edit the line that starts with `init-hook=`
          ``` ini
          init-hook='import sys;sys.path[1:1] = ["src/lib", "folder1","folder2", "folder3",];'
          ```
     - replace the folders with your selection of stub folders. **In this case they MUST be on a single line**
     - the result should look like:
          ``` ini
          init-hook='import sys;sys.path[1:1] = ["src/lib", "all-stubs/cpython_patch","all-stubs/mpy_1_13-nightly_frozen/esp32/GENERIC", "all-stubs/esp32_1_13_0-103",];'
          ```

- 4.  **Restart VSCode**
+ 6. **Restart VSCode**
     VSCode must be restated for the Python language engine and Pylint to read the updated configuration. you can use:
     - the `Developer: Reload Window` command.
     - or stop / start the editor

 ## Order of the stub folders